They met on top of the Empire State Building and knew it was love - KESQ

 “It felt like there were diamonds in the sky, where they had all the lights hanging across the ceiling,” says Paul.

-The following night they dined at Harbor Lights, a since-closed seafood restaurant on the Hudson River looking across towards the Brooklyn Bridge.
+The following night they dined at Harbour Lights, a since-closed seafood restaurant on the Hudson River looking across towards the Brooklyn Bridge.

 It was the New York weekend of Paul’s dreams, but he was focused more on Dawn than the surroundings.
 The two were thrilled to realize the connection they’d felt over email was just as strong in person.